 In 2011 I was offered a position with the U.S. Department of State Air Wing.
-As a lead pilot for the CH-46E helicopter program, I had the privilege of leading three dozen U.S. Marines flying the Marine Corps-configured version of the aircraft.
+As a lead pilot for the CH-46E helicopter program, I led three dozen U.S. Marines flying the Marine Corps-configured version of the aircraft.
 We deployed on missions throughout Afghanistan in support of the U.S. Embassy and the DEA.
 It was a surreal feeling for me when I pulled pitch and took off in an H-46 for the first time in 30 years.
 My final assignment was back in the States as International Aviation Operations Director, responsible for worldwide operations of U.S. Government aviation contracts, including those in Saudi Arabia, Bahrain, Afghanistan, Iraq, and numerous other locations around the globe.

-I have maintained my law license continuously since 1988.
 Upon returning to Florida in 2013, I took and passed both the Florida bar exam and the Florida Board of Bar Examiners' stringent character and fitness review.
 I am a member in good standing of both The Florida Bar and the Georgia State Bar.